 - Pork – pork loin, bacon, ham, pork chops

 Keep in mind, you can’t sit around and eat bacon all day.
 And trust me, I love bacon.
 Your protein consumption needs to be in moderation – an appropriate amount of protein per meal.
 If you overload on protein, your body will have to break it down via a process called gluconeogenesis.
 And when this happens, in a nutshell, your body will be breaking down all those amino acids in the protein for energy instead of the fat that you’re hoping for.
 So – moderate portions of protein.
 That’s the goal.

 - Tomatoes (scientifically a fruit, but we’ll call it a veggie since most of us think of it that way)

 The key to your veggies while on “the keto” is to stick mainly to those veggies that grow above the ground.
 Not all fall in this category, but if it’s green and grows above the ground, it’s likely a keto-friendly choice.

 Yes, you can have some fruit on a keto diet, but in moderation.
 Fruits contain natural sugar.
 You want to be careful not to overload on fruits because those small amounts of carbs will add up quickly.
 If you stick to the “berries”, they are the best choice for keto diets because they have less natural sugar than other fruits.

 I’m a huge fruit lover so this one is tough for me.
-However, there are plenty of keto friendly fruits that you can eat in moderation.
+However, there are plenty of keto-friendly fruits that you can eat in moderation.
 Some of the better choices are raspberries, blackberries, and even my favorite, cantaloupe.
 Just be wary of how much you’re eating.
-For example, blueberries are a “berry”, but have more net carbs than its other berry relatives.
+For example, blueberries are a “berry” but have more net carbs than their other berry relatives.
 Does this mean you can never eat blueberries again?
 Nope – but you need to be mindful of how many you’re consuming.

 - Heavy cream